valeIT/valeIT.github.io/_posts/2012-03-06-comments-off.markdown

 >
 > When people have to tie their comments to their identity, they become a lot more civil.
 The issue with Facebook is that it's easy to create a throwaway or dedicated commenting account to troll from.
 An ideal commenting system would allow the host to set a minimum friend count for commenting.
 A 20 friend count minimum would make it much harder to create a troll account, make bans more long-lasting, and ensure at least someone wants to hear what a commenter has to say.
 >
 > Update: This is meant to authenticate a commenter's identity, not to discriminate against loners.
-Those who don't meet the requirement can always tweet at the author.
+Those who don't meet the requirement can always tweet to the author.
 An alternative I like, suggested by GigaOm's [Mathew Ingram][7] and ReadWriteWeb's [Jon Mitchell][8], is a trust pyramid where veteran commenters approve newbies.
 This is similar to the system [The New York Times is testing][9].
 >
 > ##### 2.
 ABILITY TO LOCK COMMENTS AFTER A CERTAIN PERIOD OF TIME
 >